dong4j/self-star-list/README.md

 *   [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-*   [labring/sealos](https://github.com/labring/sealos) - Sealos is an AI-native, application-centric cloud operating system that powers intelligent super applications.
-Set up development environments for any programming language or framework, deploy high-availability databases (like MySQL, PostgreSQL, Redis, and MongoDB) and run any Docker image.
+*   [labring/sealos](https://github.com/labring/sealos) - The Intelligent Cloud OS.
+Use AI to automate the full lifecycle of your development and production environments, from provisioning custom dev stacks and deploying self-optimizing databases (MySQL, PostgreSQL, Redis, MongoDB) to running any Dockerized service.

 *   [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
 Combine visual building with custom code, self-host or cloud, 400+ integrations.